cnlouts/wardic_dns/README.md

 will will find subnet matches on a domain based on a dictionary file.
 A sample dictionary is provided with common subnet names.

-Check out "rockyou.txt" or provide your own dictionary for a more through sweep.
+Check out "rockyou.txt" or provide your own dictionary for a more thorough sweep.

 Installation